 This is one of the best weight loss tips for women over 40.
 Eating a healthy breakfast goes a long way in helping achieve your weight loss goals.
 It helps keep you full till your next meal reducing the need to overeat during lunch or grab an unhealthy snack.

 Taking a high protein breakfast has been found to decrease the levels of the hunger hormone ghrelin.
-It also reduced gastric emptying, leaving you feeling fuller for longer (2).
+It also slowed gastric emptying, leaving you feeling fuller for longer (2).
 You can take eggs, greek yogurt, nut butter with whole-grain bread, or a smoked salmon sandwich for breakfast.

 Drink A Lot More Water